jhaanamika312/sentiment-analyzer/README.md

    docker build -t sentiment-analyzer . docker run -p 5000:5000 sentiment-analyzer

-4.Access the app in your browser at http://localhost:5000/
+4. Access the app in your browser at http://localhost:5000/

 ##Dependencies
 Python 3.10